intel/dffml/CONTRIBUTING.md

 #### Time Commitment

-GSoC expects students to spend 30+ hours a week working on their proposed project / the project they are contributing to (assuming they've completed their proposed project).
+We expect contributors to estimate their engagement in hours a week for their proposed project / the project they are contributing to (assuming they've completed their proposed project).
 Students vary in skill level.
-As such, mentors should take their interactions with students into account as well as previous work a student has completed to estimate if the student will be able to complete the outlined proposal in the allotted time.
-Mentors should also think about students previous work and how long it seemed like they spent working on previous pull requests to estimate how long each action item in the proposal will take the student.
-Using this estimate, mentors should respond in the rubric with their thoughts on how many hours a week they think the student will be spending working on their proposed project to complete it.
+As such, mentors MUST take their interactions with contributors into account as well as previous work a contributor has completed to estimate if the contributor will be able to complete the outlined proposal in the allotted time.
+Mentors MAY also think about contributors previous work and how long it seemed like they spent working on previous pull requests to estimate how long each action item in the proposal will take the contributor.
+Using this estimate, mentors MUST respond in the rubric with their thoughts on how many hours a week they think the contributor will be spending working on their proposed project to complete it.

 #### Engagement with Community